How Inworld helped an AI game with 20 million players reach profitability

 Overview

 In the first month, Death by AI had reached 10 million players.
 Three months later, that number had ballooned 20 million players with 3 million hours of gameplay and retention metrics that would make any studio jealous.
-Launching such a successful game should have been a cause for celebration – but instead the scale of Death by AI’s success created significant challenges for Playroom.
+Launching such a successful game should have been a cause for celebration – but instead the scale of Death by AI’s success on Discord created significant challenges for Playroom.

 With tens of millions of users, their hunch certainly proved correct – but that also saw them consume hundreds of millions of AI tokens in the first week.
 Just three days after the launch of their game, Tabish realized that using OpenAI and ElevenLabs, the services they launched their game with, wasn’t financially sustainable given their game’s unexpected popularity and replayability.
 What’s more, they were also experiencing significant issues with AI latency and localization quality that were causing players in certain regions to churn.
 They needed to switch their AI models fast.